AdeptDesignandInnovation/Interlocking-layers/README.md

 the code skips the first layer to allow for a thicker first layer.

-copy gcode into the text area on the left, click doit, copy the new gcode from text area on the right.
+copy gcode into the text area on the left, click process, copy the new gcode from text area on the right.

 A discord channel to discuss this concept on. https://discord.gg/6sPey3wW47